TomodomoCo/quickassets/README.md

 QuickAssets is a simple script in development with the goal of making it easier to generate cache-bustable URLs in PHP.

-It does not work.

-It may never work.

-The syntax right now is a weird blend of JavaScript and PHP.
-Deal with it.

 The goal is to create a simple framework for defining a server (or multiple servers) and automatically setting cache-friendly URLs.
 You should be handling the actual caching yourself, either with server-side Apache/Nginx settings or with a cache engine like Varnish (or both).

 ## MIT License